staxrip/staxrip/docs/tools.rst

 AOMedia Video 1 (AV1) is an open, royalty-free video coding format designed for video transmissions over the Internet.

 Used Version: 2017-08-30
+Removed Util Encoder Matures.
+To slow to be usable in it's current state.
+FFMPEG has support for those who want to use it.

 http://aomedia.org